mud-north/mvm_upgrades/README.md

 Put these files in the following folder location:\
 C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\scripts\items

-Hint: _you can copy this link and paste it into your windows explorer._
+1: _you can copy the path above_
+2: Right click the file, ie. mvm_upgrades_Titans1c.txt and use Save Link As 3:_paste the copied path into the address bar_

 Restarting tf2 or your game should not be necessary.